amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 ![](Internationalization%20in%20Next.js%2013%20with%20React%20Server%20Components/app-pagination.png)

 Note that languages have different rules for handling decimal and thousand separators.
-Furthermore, languages have different forms of pluralization: English only makes a grammatical distinction between one and zero/many elements, but, for example, Croatian has a separate form for “few” elements.
+Furthermore, languages have different forms of pluralization: While English only makes a grammatical distinction between one and zero/many elements, for example Croatian has a separate form for “few” elements.

 `next-intl` uses the [ICU syntax](https://next-intl-docs.vercel.app/docs/usage/messages#rendering-of-messages) which makes it possible to express these language subtleties.